ccccddd1/ceinr/README.md

 # CEINR
-The code for paper CEINR: Self-supervised Compressive Spectral Imaging using Coupled Explicit and Implicit Neural Representation
+The code for paper : Progressive Self-supervised Learning for CASSI Computational Spectral Cameras